-The Pacific Avenue Retail District subarea is within the downtown Parking District #1, and as such shall comply with all parking requirements set forth within that district.
+The Pacific Avenue Retail District is within the Downtown Parking District #1 and, as such, shall comply with all parking requirements set forth within that district.
 On-site parking will not be permitted unless it meets one or more of the following conditions:

 - a.
+Below Grade Parking and Access Driveways.
 Parking is provided completely below grade, and access driveways to the parking facility do not conflict with the movement of pedestrians or vehicles within the area.
 No driveways shall be permitted along Pacific Avenue. - b.
-Surface or above-grade structured parking can be provided, if the parking is visually screened and separated from Pacific Avenue and east-west streets by retail development, and if such parking can be accessed from an east-west street or rear service lane. - c.
-Allow parking facilities along the west side of Front Street south of Soquel Avenue, where at least 20% of the spaces shall be are available for public use; only one driveway curb cut shall be permitted per garage; the garage shall not extend to street corners; and the garage shall be architecturally integrated within the overall building composition.
+Visual Screening.
+Surface or above-grade structured parking can be provided if the parking is visually screened and separated from Pacific Avenue and east-west streets by retail development and if such parking can be accessed from an east-west street or rear service lane.

+c.
+West Side Front Street.
+Allow parking facilities along the west side of Front Street south of Soquel Avenue where only one driveway curb cut shall be permitted per facility per street frontage; the parking facility shall not extend to street corners; and the parking facility shall be architecturally integrated within the overall building composition.

-4. Driveways and Curb Cuts.
+4. Driveways and Curb Cuts